LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: BULK_MATERIAL_NAME

 ``BULK_MATERIAL_NAME``    type: ``character*6 of size (NWALL)``    default: ``C``
     Contains the filename from which to extract the bulk material properties for wall element (iwall).
-The files are to be found in $(SOLPSTOP)/data(.local)/Bulk\_properties/.
+The files are to be found in $SOLPSTOP/data.local/Bulk\_properties/ or $SOLPSTOP/modules/B2.5/Database/Bulk\_properties/.

 .. index:: LAYER_ALLOYS

 ``LAYER_ALLOYS``    type: ``character*6 of size (NALLOYS)``
     Contains the filename from which to extract the material properties for alloy (nalloy) which may be present in mixed materials deposited layers.
 Not yet operational.
-The files are to be found in $(SOLPSTOP)/data(.local)/Bulk\_properties/ and $(SOLPSTOP)/data(.local)/Surface\_properties/.
+The files are to be found in $SOLPSTOP/data.local/Bulk\_properties/, $SOLPSTOP/data.local/Surface\_properties/, $SOLPSTOP/modules/B2.5/Database/Surface\_properties/, or $SOLPSTOP/modules/B2.5/Database/Bulk\_properties/.

 .. index:: TARGET_TEMP